 When do the School Council meet?

 The School Council meets regularly through the school year.
-The School Council display board outside the hall and this website page give you information about what the School Council have been working on.
+The School Council display board outside the hall and this website page give you information about what the School Council has been working on.
 The agendas and minutes for the meetings are on display on the School Council board and the minutes are on this website page also.

 I am not a member of the School Council.
 How are my views and ideas listened to?

-If you have a great idea or something you want the School Council to discuss, please use the suggestions box outside the school hall or speak to your Class Councillor.
+If you have a great idea or something you want the School Council to discuss, please use the suggestions wallet outside the school hall or speak to your Class Councillor.
 Your Class Councillors are the link between the class and the School Council.
 When the School Council is taking forward an action e.g. choosing new class names, they will come back to your class for your ideas and they will then share these at the School Council meeting so that everyone’s views are considered.

 How can I find out more about the work of School Councils?